 At last, we reached the Cimarron River, a cool, sparkling stream, ourselves and our animals on the point of perishing.
 Our joy at discovering it, however, was short-lived.
 We had scarcely quenched our thirst when we saw, to our dismay, a large band of Indians camped on its banks.
 Their furtive glances at us, and significant looks at each other, aroused our worst suspicions, and we instinctively felt we were not to get away without serious trouble.
 Contrary to our expectations, however, they did not offer to molest us, and we at once made up our minds they preferred to wait for our return, as we believed they had somehow learned of our intention to bring back from New Mexico a large herd of mules and ponies.

-We arrived in Santa Fe on the 20th of July, without further adventure, and after having our stock of goods passed through the custom house, were granted the privilege of selling them.
-The majority of the party sold out in a very short time and started on their road to the States, leaving 21 of us behind to return later.
+We arrived in Santa Fe on July 20, without further adventure, and after having our stock of goods passed through the custom-house, were granted the privilege of selling them.
+The majority of the party sold out quickly and started on their road to the States, leaving 21 of us behind to return later.

-On the first day of September, those of us who had remained in Santa Fe commenced our homeward journey.
+On September 1, those who had remained in Santa Fe commenced our homeward journey.
 We started with 150 mules and horses, four wagons, and a large amount of silver coin.
 Nothing of an eventful character occurred until we arrived at the Upper Cimarron Springs, where we intended to encamp for the night.
-But, our anticipations of peaceable repose were rudely dispelled; for when we rode up on the summit of the hill, the sight that met our eyes was appalling enough to excite the gravest apprehensions.
-It was a large camp of Comanche, evidently there for the purpose of robbery and murder.
+But, our anticipations of peaceful repose were rudely dispelled, for when we rode up on the summit of the hill, the sight that met our eyes was appalling enough to excite the gravest apprehensions.
+It was a large camp of Comanche, evidently there for robbery and murder.
 We could neither turn back nor go on either side of them on account of the mountainous character of the country, and we realized, when too late, that we were in a trap.

-Realizing the danger of our situation, we took advantage of every moment of time to hurry through their camp.
-Captain Means, Ellison, and I were a little distance behind the wagons, on horseback; observing that the balance of our men was evading them, the blood-thirsty savages at once threw off their masks of dissimulation and in an instant, we knew the time for a struggle had arrived.
+Realizing the danger of our situation, we took advantage of every moment to hurry through their camp.
+Captain Means, Ellison, and I were a little distance behind the wagons, on horseback; observing that the balance of our men was evading them, the blood-thirsty Indians at once threw off their masks of dissimulation, and in an instant, we knew the time for a struggle had arrived.

 The Indians, as we rode on, seized our bridle-reins and began to fire upon us.
 Ellison and I put spurs to our horses and got away, but Captain Means, a brave man, was ruthlessly shot and cruelly scalped while the life-blood was pouring from his ghastly wounds.